AliMwas/gallery-of-horns/README.md

-## React State and Props
+## Passing Functions in Props

-Lab - 02:
+Lab - 03:
-### Number and name of feature: Number  1: Display images

-Estimate of time needed to complete: 60 Minutes

-Start time: 3:00 pm

-Finish time: 4:30 pm

-The actual time needed to complete: 90 Minutes

-### Number and name of feature: Number  2: Allow users to vote for their favorite beast

-Estimate of time needed to complete: 45 Minutes

-Start time: 4:50 pm

-Finish time: 6:00 pm

-The actual time needed to complete: 70 Minutes

-### Number and name of feature: Number  3: Bootstrap
+### Display a Modal

-Estimate of time needed to complete: 50 Minutes
+Estimate of time needed to complete: 3 Hours

-Start time: 6:20 pm
+Start time: 1:00 pm

-Finish time: 6:55 pm
+Finish time: 7:00 pm

-The actual time needed to complete: 35 Minutes
+The actual time needed to complete: 6 Hours